 Review of External Literature Key points Source dynamics, artificially depressing or inflating stock prices and disrupting global supplying chains.
 The specialized knowledge offered by private enterprises can also offer local governments advice, expertise, and technical support.
-As the private sector is responsible for up to 85% of all global investments in new buildings, industry, and small to-medium sized enterprises, private companies can help also help to ensure new urban housing and commercial developments are built to safer standards and reflect the needs of all citizens.
-Emerging lessons learnt from area-based approaches include: IIED - • Adopt an area-based approach selectively; compare the advantages and disadvantages with other methods of intervention before proceeding.
-Humanitarian •Clearly define and test the scope, outcomes and intended impacts of an area-based approach; communicate these to all stakeholders to manage response to expectations and to build trust. urban crises: a • Ensure the timeline matches the scope of the programme; do not underestimate the time required to build trust and bring together multiple stakeholders. review of • Link area-based planning approaches to wider city or regional plans and policies; vertical integration of plans or strategies at different levels can be a costly area-based and lengthy process - allow sufficient time and resources. approaches • Early and on-going engagement with local governments, civil society groups and other stakeholders. • Early and on-going engagement with residents. • Design programmes to be flexible; programmes that can adapt and adjust schedules, programme management practices, staff levels and funding allow for agencies to best respond to rapidly changing post-crises contexts.
+As the private sector is responsible for up to 85% of all global investments in new buildings, industry, and small to-medium sized enterprises, private companies can help also help to ensure new urban housing and commercial developments are built to safer standards and reflect the needs of all citizens .
+Emerging lessons learnt from area-based approaches include: Adopt an area-based approach selectively; compare the advantages and disadvantages with other methods of intervention before proceeding.
+Clearly define and test the scope, outcomes and intended impacts of an area-based approach; communicate these to all stakeholders to manage expectations and to build trust.
+Ensure the timeline matches the scope of the programme; do not underestimate the time required to build trust and bring together multiple stakeholders.
+Link area-based planning approaches to wider city or regional plans and policies; vertical integration of plans or strategies at different levels can be a costly and lengthy process - allow sufficient time and resources.
+Early and on-going engagement with local governments, civil society groups and other stakeholders.
+Early and on-going engagement with residents.
+Design programmes to be flexible; programmes that can adapt and adjust schedules, programme management practices, staff levels and funding allow for agencies to best respond to rapidly changing post-crises contexts.
 Demonstrate results early to mobilise, motivate and build the trust of residents.
-Area-based approaches (ABAs) have gained traction in recent years among humanitarian aid agencies seeking to provide better responses in urban areas Urban areafollowing a naturally-triggered disaster.
-This is in response to existing approaches that have struggled with the complexity of urban programming. based This wild was not a support to a give in land for a support of the approaches This guidance note presents ten principles for enacting post-disaster urban ABAs.
-The principles are: in post- disaster Multi-agency, multi-sector participatory assessments Focus on location contexts: 3.
-Realistic timeframes Guidance Note 4.
-People-centred actions - whose reality counts? for 5.
-Work with existing structures Humanitarian 6.
-Collaborating sectors and programmes Practitioners 7.
+IIED - Humanitarian response to urban crises: a review of area-based approaches Area-based approaches (ABAs) have gained traction in recent years among humanitarian aid agencies seeking to provide better responses in urban areas following a naturally-triggered disaster.
+This is in response to existing approaches that have struggled with the complexity of urban programming.
+This guidance note presents ten principles for enacting post-disaster urban ABAs.
+The principles are: 1.
+Multi-agency, multi-sector participatory assessments 2.
+Focus on location 3.
+Realistic timeframes 4.
+People-centred actions - whose reality counts?
+5. Work with existing structures 6.
+Collaborating sectors and programmes 7.
 Flexible programming: adaptive management 8.
 Nimble internal systems 9.
 Plan for scaling-up, and 10.
+Macsure contribution pot attribution Urban area- based approaches in post- disaster contexts: Guidance Note for Humanitarian Practitioners 10.
 Measure contribution not attribution.
 One way to improve understanding the complexity of urban contexts is by using systems thinking.
-A systems approach focuses on the linkages, Stepping back: interconnections and interrelationships between different parts of a system.
-The urban system includes economics and livelihoods, politics and governance, Understanding
+A systems approach focuses on the linkages, interconnections and interrelationships between different parts of a system.
+The urban system includes economics and livelihoods, politics and governance, Stepping back Understanding